Saturday, Jul 20, 2024

 The Cherokee event will start in Tellico and head up the skyway and then take a right onto old furnace road (service road) from there you will climb until you connect to the Warriors passage trail.
 From there you will have multiple creek crossing and some strong accents.
 You will climb to the top of Waucheesi Bald sitting at over 3000 ft.
 As we like to say Waucheesi ain't Easy!

 You then come down Buck Bald and continue on the BMT/Unicoi Mountain trail toward highway 68 and cross over heading toward the Hiwassee river.
-These next few miles are runnable and lead you to the next aide station at a camp ground next to the actual Coker creek.
+These next few miles are runnable and lead you to the next aid station at a camp ground next to the actual Coker creek.

 As you head out from there you now be on the BMT/John Muir National trail.
 You will begin to climb and over look the beautiful Hiwassee river.
 You will continue to run this section crossing small streams,creeks, and springs until you descend to the lower levels and run along side the Hiwassee river.
-Upon reaching the next aide station (Towee Creek) from there your just a short run to Reliance and the turn around point for the 130k and the start of the 70k.
+Upon reaching the next aid station (Towee Creek) from there your just a short run to Reliance and the turn around point for the 130k and the start of the 70k.

 The 70k will meet in the town of Tellico at base camp,and will be bussed to Reliance and dropped off to begin the treck back to Tellico!
 You will follow the same route back to Tellico as the 130k.